Stable Insights

 • High average utilization rates across the country show EV adoption is growing beyond major cities and coastal areas.

-• Nineteen states in the west, south, southeast, and northeast report average charger utilization over 15%, marking the achievement of profitability.
+• Eighteen states in the west, south, southeast, and northeast report average charger utilization over 15%, marking the achievement of profitability.

 • Although these utilization averages do not reflect the number of chargers in each state, utilization rates highlight growing demand for EV charging, underscoring the need for extensive infrastructure development.